UnknownNinja99/Scavengers-Entity/README.md

 ## ⚖️ Disclaimer

 This tool is intended for educational and authorized security testing purposes **only**.
 The author is not responsible for any misuse or damage caused by this program.
-Always obtain explicit permission before scanning any target you do not own. **Act ethically and
+Always obtain explicit permission before scanning any target you do not own. **Act ethically and responsibly.**